 Catch the animals at their most animated during their feeding times.
 It takes some planning, but it’s well worth it when you’re feeding the elephant, giraffe, giant tortoise, white rhino and last but not least, goat!
 Here you have the chance to get in on the feeding action yourselves and find out about the animals from the zookeepers.
 You’ll need to book your session online and arrive 15 minutes before feeding time.

-If all the exhibits start to make you miss your own furry friends at home, find a seat in the Rainforest Kidzworld Amphitheatre for the Animal Friends Show.
+If all the exhibits start to make you miss your own furry friends at home, find a seat at the amphitheatre for an animal show.
 The cast of domestic animals are trained to entertain, and will even stick around for autographs, or at least photographs, afterwards.
 Be wowed by the agility and dexterity of the rainforest creatures at Rainforest Fights Back and get that reptile-loving kid a slithery surprise photo op!
 Or if you love a little (or a lot of) wet fun, the quirky antics of the California sea lion at Splash Safari Show are sure to delight.

-If you’re not keen on walking around Singapore Zoo with kids, hop aboard a tour buggy on the Wild Discoverer Tour.
+If you’re not keen on walking around Singapore Zoo with kids, hop aboard a tour buggy as part of one of the Wildlife Experiences.
 You’ll be chauffeured around the animal exhibits in style, where you’ll get the lowdown on how to care for them and also how to feed the rhinos and giant tortoises.
 Or, how about treating your kid to the ultimate in behind-the-scenes zoo adventure and letting them become a zookeeper for a day?
 Here’s the chance to experience an exclusive hands-on programme with the keepers, and learn how to look after your fave animals.
 There’s a 6-12 and an over 13’s addition for the older kids (aka mums and dads).

 If you’re still going strong come nightfall, the Night Safari is THE park for nocturnal adventuring, from Thursdays to Sundays, 6.30pm till 12am.
 By this stage, you’ll definitely want (need!) to put your feet up, so jump on the free Guided Tram Ride.
 You’ll journey through the seven geographical regions that make up the park, and see the inhabitants of each.
 Opt for the special private buggy Safari Adventure Tour and get to meet and feed the elephants (currently unavailable).